simeononsecurity/simeononsecurity.ch/content/other/wingbits-mining-guide-hardware-setup-optimization/index.en.md

 ---

-#### Reporting Issues:
+#### Reporting Issues with readsb:

 - If issues persist, consider opening a GitHub issue with the provided logs and install script output.
-- Alternatively, report issues via Discord by contacting wiedehopf [here](https://discord.gg/DxU4VG37JS).
+- Alternatively, report issues with `readsb` via Discord by contacting wiedehopf [here](https://discord.gg/DxU4VG37JS).

 ---

 #### Changing Configuration:

-To modify readsb configuration, use a text editor such as nano:
+To modify `readsb` configuration, use a text editor such as nano:

 ```bash
 sudo nano /etc/default/readsb
 ```

-Make the necessary changes, save with Ctrl-O and Enter, then exit with Ctrl-X. Afterward, restart the readsb service:
+Make the necessary changes, save with Ctrl-O and Enter, then exit with Ctrl-X. Afterward, restart the `readsb` service:

 ```bash
 sudo systemctl restart readsb
 ```

-For a comprehensive list of available options, refer to the readsb help command:
+For a comprehensive list of available options, refer to the `readsb` help command:

 ```bash
 readsb --help